mathewpareles/LLM-Research/LLM Interpretability/README.md

 We tested these cases:

-- Using various problems sizes (12, 16, and 20 variables)
+- Using various problem sizes (12, 16, and 20 variables)

 - Adding spaces and commas between tokens